Glendale Taxi Accidents

 What to do if you are involved in a taxi accident:

 First, stay calm and use your cellphone to call for help.
 Once police and medical personnel arrive, make sure to get your injuries tended to.
 It’s important to have medical records of what injuries you sustained in the crash.
 Let police know the facts of what happened, but don’t try to determine who is at fault.
 Just state the facts and then concentrate on getting medical attention.
-Make sure to listen to the doctors and care for your injuries, and then contact us at Breyer Law so we can start looking into your case.
+Make sure to listen to the doctors and care for your injuries, and then contact the Glendale car accident attorneys at Breyer Law so we can start looking into your case.

 Your consultation with us is free, and we will begin collecting evidence to determine who was at fault.
 If the taxi driver was at fault, we will work hard to negotiate a settlement on your behalf with the insurance agency that covers the taxi company.
 If another driver was at fault and hit the taxi cab you were riding in, we will negotiate the settlement with that person’s insurance company.
 We will work to get a settlement that covers things like your medical bills, lost wages, additional transportation costs, emergency medical costs, etc.